samarafarias/task-todo/README.md

 ![Captura de tela 2024-08-11 151714](https://github.com/user-attachments/assets/a5d8f5a9-2ac2-4f25-b5fc-0815c4a8b406)

-initially the storage is being carried out in localStorage
+initially the storage is being carried out in localStorage.

 Features futures :